ftpps/AnalyticTennisDoc/OpenSourceLicense.md

 # Open source license

-This application is Copyright © Min Kwan Park.
+This application(Analytic Tennis) is Copyright © Min Kwan Park.
 All rights reserved.

 The following sets forth attribution notices for third party software that may be contained in this application.